-Ill.
-25.2.1-8 (Lit.
+Fig. "Assessment of vibration measurement" (Lit.
 25.2.1-10): The frame above shows schematically the vibrations monitoring of an aeroengine.
 With this, the following problems should be controlled.

 A special challenge is the detection of gear faults/failures with the help of vibrations of the casing.
 These can be triggered by failures of gear shafts (chapter 23.2.1):